 Energy and Utilities

-D3 is a flexible records management system that consolidates management of physical infrastructure, diversified workplaces and critical cyber environments.
-Offering streamlined reporting solutions, including for copper theft, workplace violence and theft of power, D3 can capture events and manage the response—allowing utilities to safely and consistently produce, distribute and deliver their products withing the NERC Compliance framework.
+D3 is a full-enterprise solution that consolidates management of cybersecurity incidents, investigations, and analysis.
+Offering streamlined reporting solutions, D3 can capture events and manage the response—allowing utilities to safely and consistently produce, distribute and deliver their products within the NERC Compliance framework.